Articles

 Emerging Markets (EMs)

-Because the economies of many of the EMs are very dependant on their trading opportunities with the developed economies particularly of North America and Europe, their fortunes are often a magnification of any directions taken in those economies.
+Many of the EMs are very dependant on trading opportunities with developed economies.
+North America and Europe, are key, but EM fortunes are often a magnification of any directions taken in DM economies.

-Whilst these are difficult markets to form a strong view about in a broad sense, we are of the view that the scorecard for 2012 is not going to make for attractive reading come next January for the EMs.
+These are difficult markets to form a strong view about in a broad sense.
+We are of the view that the scorecard for 2012 is not going to make for attractive reading come next January for the EMs.

 Asia

-Whilst Asia is included in the general grouping for the EMs discussed above, the outlook for these economies is considered to be better than for the broader group of EMs.
-Japan has an ongoing difficulty, but is a very strong economy – something of an ‘underpinning’ of the debt and financial market struggles – and we are comfortable that there should not be any ‘shocks’ from that quarter (excluding of course the potential for there to be further natural disasters that could give rise to economic concerns).
+Asia is included in the general grouping for the EMs above.
+However, the outlook for these economies is better than for the broader group of EMs.
+Japan’s ongoing difficulty is supported by a very strong economy.
+We are comfortable that there should not be any ‘shocks’ from that quarter (excluding of course the potential for there to be further natural disasters that could give rise to economic concerns).

 Most of ‘mainland Asia’ – and Indonesia – are perceived as continuing to improve their capacity to maintain a growing economy on the basis of domestic consumption: whilst this is still in very early stages of progress in some of those economies, it is happening and should buffer some of the global economic volatility.